KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 3. Docker images.
 A docker image is also created for the code, allowing it to be run easily by importing it into a Docker container.

-Step to run the code:
+Step to run the code for result reproduction:

 1. The example dataset is located in the file "Testingdata".